plathome/pdex-cli/ROADMAP.md

 The consideration: Release target date 30/06/2016

-- Ability to create applications
-- Ability to create devices
-- Ability to create channels
+1. Create applications
+1. Create devices
+1. Create channels
+1. Messages, Commands transmission
-- Ability to send messages using device info
+ * Ability to send messages using device info
-- Ability to send commands using channel info
+ * Ability to send commands using channel info
-- Ability to read messages using channel info, app info
+ * Ability to read messages using channel info, app info
-- Ability to read commands using device info
+ * Ability to read commands using device info